 What does mediation mean and what is it about?

-“A mediator is an independent and impartial person without any decision-making power who guides the parties through the mediation.”
+§1 (2) of the German Law on Mediation defines Mediator as an independent and neutral person without any decision-making authority, which guides the parties through the mediation.